 \subsubsection{Spiking Neural Network}

-A SNN can be seen as a type of biologically inspired deep learning model, whose state evolves in time, and in which information between neurons is transmitted by spikes \cite{Neftci2019}.
+An SNN can be seen as a type of biologically inspired deep learning model whose state evolves in time and in which spikes transmit information between neurons \cite{Neftci2019}.
 In most SNNs, neurons are modeled using the leaky integrate-and-fire (LIF) model.
 It introduces a neuron dynamic able to capture temporal patterns.
-In discrete time, it can be described as follows:
+In discrete-time, it can be described as follows:

-$V$ represents the membrane potential, n the discrete time, $\beta=e^{-\frac{\Delta t}{\tau}}$ the leak coefficient (with $\tau$ the membrane time constant),$\sum_{j}w_jS_j^{in}$ the weighted input spikes, $Reset$ the reset function due to the output spikes, $S^{out}$ the output spike, and $\theta$ the Heaviside step function.
+$V$ represents the membrane potential, n the discrete time, $\beta=e^{-\frac{\Delta t}{\tau}}$ the leak coefficient (with $\tau$ the membrane time constant),$\sum_{j}w_jS_j^{in}$ the weighted sum of input spikes, $R$ the reset function due to the output spikes, $S^{out}$ the output spike, $V_{th}$ the neuron's threshold voltage, and $\theta$ the Heaviside step function.
 Equation \ref{eq:2} implies that whenever the membrane potential reaches the threshold, an output spike is fired and the potential is reset.
-As for ANNs, a SNN can be described as a large number of neurons connected via synapses, that are represented by weights.
-A weight is a number that evaluates the way information, here spikes, is transmitted between two neurons.
-Thus, training a network means adjusting the weights so that data provided as an input leads to the activation of the correct output.
+As for ANNs, an SNN can be described as a large number of neurons connected via weighted synapses that are represented by weights.
+A weight is a number that evaluates how information, here spikes, is transmitted between two neurons.
+Thus, training a network means adjusting the weights so that data provided as input leads to the activation of the correct output.
 The difference between the result provided by the network and the desired result is computed by a loss function and has to be minimized.
-Here, we use the cross entropy function $H$ calculated as follows
+Here, we use the cross-entropy function $H$ calculated as follows